Sep 1, 2022

 TIM: To talk about her daughter, Jeanna.

-Do you mind telling me just like where you're sitting, what room?
+TIM: Do you want to tell me just like where you're sitting?

 TIM: Crazy story.